1/72 scale kits of the MiG-15 (NATO "fagot")

 Before setting each decal, the decal was "dragged" through some Johnson Future/Pledge, this will help to avoid "silvering".

 Weathering was only a bit done with a pencil with grey pastel around some moving surfaces and hatches.
-A Johnson Future/ Pledge gloss varnish coat was airbrushed after decalling to get an even sheen and protect decals for years to come.
+A Johnson Future/ Pledge gloss varnish coat was finally airbrushed after decalling to get an even sheen and protect decals for years to come.

 Seat got some harness straps which are in the coloured etched metal fret.